CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Default Plugins
 ---------------
-Once development for your plugin is completed, it can be added to the "default" list of plugins that run everytime Geniemonitor is executed.
+Once development for your plugin is completed, it can be added to the "default" list of plugins that run everytime telemetry is executed.
 The keepalive plugin is an example of a default plugin.

-To add your plugin to the default list, simply add your information to the src/geniemonitor/config/defaults.py file
+To add your plugin to the default list, simply add your information to the src/telemetry/config/defaults.py file

 .. code-block:: bash